 How much can you make per survey?
 40p – £20

 They don’t always send out emails, so it’s best to log in and check for new surveys.

-However, their surveys are quick and easy to do.
+These online surveys for money UK are quick and easy to do.

 Pay out method: PayPal